VBA-tools/VBA-Web/README.md

 ---------------

 1. In a new or existing workbook, open VBA (Alt+F11) and import all files from the src/ directory into the project as well as JSONLib from lib/ directory
-    (This part is tedious, so you may want to use the blank workbook provided with the project)
+2. Add references (Tools > References in VBA) to Microsoft Scripting Runtime and Microsoft XML, v3.0 or above
-2. In a new module or class, create a new RestClient for the service, create a new RestRequest to request something specific from the service, and then use the client to execute the request, storing the RestResponse (See below for a simple example)
+3. In a new module or class, create a new RestClient for the service, create a new RestRequest to request something specific from the service, and then use the client to execute the request, storing the RestResponse (See below for a simple example)
-3. That's it!
+4. That's it!
 There are many advanced uses for Excel-REST, including asynchronous requests so that Excel isn't locked up, Authenticators for accessing a variety of protected resources, and detailed requests for complex APIs.
 Find out more in the [Wiki](https://github.com/timhall/Excel-REST/wiki)

-(Design based heavily on the awesome [RestSharp](http://restsharp.org/))
+Steps 1 and 2 are tedious, so you may want to use the blank workbook provided with the project.
+Design based heavily on the awesome [RestSharp](http://restsharp.org/)

 Examples
 --------